This diagnostic rule is based on the software development guidelines developed by MISRA (Motor Industry Software Reliability Association).

 }

-The '(C + 1U)' expression resulting in an overflow will not be executed since the 'x < 0' condition is always true.
+The '(C + 1U)' expression resulting in an overflow will not be executed since the 'x < 0' condition is always false.
 Therefore, the second operand of the logical expression will not be evaluated.

 This diagnostic is classified as: